anywhichway/intersector/README.md

 Superfast intersection supporting primitives and objects.
 Up to 2x to 3x faster than other libraries.
 In the age of big data, you need it.

-Just 1.2K of ES5 compatible minified code with no dependencies.
-613 bytes gzipped.
+Just 528 bytes of ES5 module minified code with no dependencies.
+322 bytes gzipped.

-1.4x faster than the next fastest (lovasoa) for primitve values.
+2.5 to 3x faster than the next fastest (fast-array-intersect) for primitive values.

-1.75x faster than the next fastest (fast-array-intersect) for objects.
+1.25 to 1.5x faster than the next fastest (fast-array-intersect) for objects.

-1.8x faster than the next fastest (fast-array-intersect) for keyed objects.
+2.5 to 3x faster than the next fastest (fast-array-intersect) for keyed objects.

+`fast-array-intersect` and `intersector` are within 2 bytes of the same size, with `intersector` being smaller.

 [![Codacy Badge](https://api.codacy.com/project/badge/Grade/b4709e14023040cbb957b7c587be236b)](https://www.codacy.com/app/syblackwell/intersector?utm_source=github.com&amp;utm_medium=referral&amp;utm_content=anywhichway/intersector&amp;utm_campaign=Badge_Grade)
 [![Generic badge](https://img.shields.io/badge/GitHub-Repsitory-green.svg)](https://www.github.com/anywhichway/intersector)